5 themes for elevating fairness in federal flooding response

 April 29, 2021

 American Flood Coalition and the Institute for Diversity and Inclusion in Emergency Management (I-DIEM) recently collaborated to publish the Conversations with Communities: Considerations for Equitable Flooding and Disaster Recovery Policy report.
-The report details the key themes raised by community-based organization (CBO) leaders during our recent equity roundtable series and offers policymakers considerations for developing equitable policy.
+The report details the key themes raised by community-based organization (CBO) leaders during our recent roundtable series and offers policymakers considerations for developing fairer policy.
 In this post, we summarize the key takeaways.

-Introducing the Equity Roundtable Series
+Introducing the Roundtable Series

 To bring together community voices around this issue, AFC and I-DIEM recently hosted a roundtable series with representatives from eight CBOs across six states (see below).
 Over three discussion-based sessions and a series of surveys, participants shared experiences and recommendations for equitable flood policy at the federal level.

 Despite the varying backgrounds, flood experiences, and socioeconomic challenges of the communities that the CBOs represented, five core themes emerged from the series.
-Taken together, these themes can help federal policymakers advance equity when addressing flooding, adaptation, and disaster recovery.
+Taken together, these themes can help federal policymakers advance fairness when addressing flooding, adaptation, and disaster recovery.

-1. Project planning must put social equity first
+1. Project planning must put fairness first

 Roundtable participants overwhelmingly agreed that their communities suffer from current federal policies on flood adaptation and recovery.
 Participants stressed that affluent neighborhoods and commercial hubs are more likely to receive federal flood mitigation funding than poorer or historically underserved areas.